cheonjaeung/buildconfig-gradle-plugin/README.md

 ./gradlew genBuildConfig
 ```

-After executing gradle task, You can access generated class in source code.
+After executing gradle task, You can access generated class in source code like below:

 ```java
 public class BuildConfigSample {